Kate-Yayla/Exhibit10-SQLAlchemy-Surfs-Up-/README.md

 I have used Python, SQLAlchemy and Matplotlib for the data exploration of climate database for the following steps:

-* created engine to retriev the data from hawaii.sqlite file,
+* created engine to retrieve the data from hawaii.sqlite file,
 * choosed a start date and end date for my analysis,
 * found out the most active stations,
-* calculated the lowest, highest, and average temperature for the station'USC00519281',
+* calculated the lowest, highest, and average temperature for the station 'USC00519281',
-* plotted the temprature observation.
+* plotted the temperature observation.

 ### Precipitation Analysis